AlexNikolov2/Web-Dev-Bootcamp-Udemy/know-your-capital/readme.md

 - NestJS
 - MongoDB

-Components

-- Game
-- User
-- Learn

-# TO DO

-- Implement functionality
-- Create Play Mode
-- Create Learn Mode
+# Main technical features

+- - Using ChatGPT for data generation
+- - Figma for design
+- - Full MERN stack
+- - Trello for project management